1.opportunity:

 Examples:

-I have not even read the first chapter, let alone finished
+I have not even read the first chapter, let alone finished the book.

 The baby can't even walk, let alone run.